yasdfgr/siemens-simatic-s7-rtpmidi/README.md

 # siemens-simatic-s7-rtpmidi
-Minimal rtpMIDI implementation for Siemens Simatic S7 PLCs.
+Minimal implementation of the rtpMidi protocol for Siemens Simatic S7 PLCs.
-Originally developed to connect a Behringer X-Touch Exterder Unit to a S7 plc.
+Originally developed to connect a Behringer X-Touch Extender Unit to a S7 PLC.

-The S7 plc acts as a UDP server, listening on port 5004 and 5005.
+The S7 PLC acts as a UDP server, listening at port 5004 and 5005.
-The session initiator sends at first an intiation packet to port 5004.
-If it's answerded with ok it does the same for port 5005 with following sync messages and data messages, containing the MIDI commends.
+The session initiator (e.g. X-Touch Extender) sends at first an intiation packet to PLC port 5004.
+If it's answerded with ok it does the same for port 5005 with following sync messages and data messages, containing the MIDI commands.

 ## Credits
 + https://github.com/lathoub/Arduino-AppleMIDI-Library